Concussions in Youth Athletes - Utah

 The Utah law is called the Protection of Athletes with Head Injuries Act, and can be found at sections 26-53-101 through 26-53-301.
 (Utah Code Ann. §§ 26-53-101 through 26-53-401).

-This law requires amateur sports organizations to adopt and enforce concussion policies.
+Utah law requires amateur sports organizations to adopt and enforce concussion policies.
 The statute defines “amateur sports organization to include a sports team, a public or private school, a public or private sports league, a public or private sports camp and any other public or private organization that organizes, manages, or sponsors a sporting event of its members, enrollees, or attendees.
-A child is an individual under the age of 18.
+A child is defined as an individual under the age of 18.
 Before permitting a child to participate, the organization must provide parents/guardians information on concussion policies and the parents/guardians must sign a form acknowledging their understanding of the concussion policy.
 If a child is suspected of sustaining a concussion, the child shall be immediately removed from participation and may not return until evaluated by a health care professional and cleared in writing.

 The official versions of these sections are currently available online at: